dbxfb/Liquid--/README.md

 Usage
 -----

+This repository contains the Eclipse CDT project files (for compilations etc.) because this is a small project and I'm currently lazy :)

-You can add some dark fluid by left clicking and dragging, and move the fluid using right click.
+You can add some dark fluid by clicking/dragging left inside the window, and induce movements (change velocity vectors) by dragging using the right mouse button.

+There is a small option menu which can be opened using the middle mouse button, it can be used to:
+-  Toggle the (ugly) pixel blending algorithm
+-  That's all (for now)

 Future